 Bow created from the soul of Dunashandra.

 That one that was once in an Abyss broke up into countless fragments and scattered with its destruction.
-The one that was smaller than the others always hungered due to that smallness and continued to seek what it lacked.
+The one that was smaller than the others always hungered due to that smallness and continually sought what it lacked.

 If you proceed beyond here, Dunashandra will attack you.
-For becoming the one who reaches and inherits that King’s seat.
+For becoming the one who reaches and inherits that seat of the King.
 Because taking ahold of the great soul of the First Flame is her want.
 Please subdue Dunashandra.

 A true King isn’t simply a snob who controls a country.
 A King is one who takes on the karma of the soul.